rasachdev/data146/fixmidterm.md

 Xtransfy_df['y'] = y
 Xtransfy_df.corr()
 ```
 After standardizing the features, none of the correlations between any of the variables changed.
-They all were the same from the previous questoin, #15.
+They all were the same from the previous question, #15.

 ## 17
 ## 18